network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 ## Terminology

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

+This document uses terminology and concepts from HTTP {{RFC9110}}, such as request and response header fields and content.

-The term "bufferbloat" describes the situation where a network device is prone to buffering an excessive number of packets in transit through that device, causing a backlog of packets waiting to go out, resulting in those waiting packets experiencing excessive delay.
+The term "bufferbloat" describes the situation where a network device is prone to buffering an excessive number of packets in transit through that device, causing a backlog of packets waiting to go out, resulting in those waiting packets experiencing excessive unnecessary delay {{Bufferbloat}}.

+## Round-Trips per Minute (RPM)

-"Latency" is a poor way to report responsiveness, because it can be hard for the general public to understand.
+Although engineers are comfortable thinking about and discussing latency in terms of milliseconds, this is a poor way to report responsiveness to end users, because it is not intuitive to the general public.
-The units are unfamiliar to many ("what is a millisecond?") and can be counterintuitive ("100 msec -- that sounds good -- it's only a tenth of a second!").
+The units are unfamiliar to many ("what is a millisecond?") and even when the units are understood in principle, they can still be misleading to many
+("100 ms -- that sounds good -- it's only a tenth of a second!").

-Instead, we define the term "responsiveness under working conditions" to make it clear that we are measuring all, not just idle, conditions, and use "round-trips per minute" as the unit.
+In addition, most current “latency” tests report the round-trip time when the network is otherwise idle, which not a good predictor of how a network will behave when it is actively being used for normal data transfer.

+Instead, this document defines an algorithm for the "Responsiveness Test" that explicitly measures responsiveness under working conditions, not only in idle conditions.

+The results are presented as "round-trips per minute" (RPM), which is calculated by dividing 60 by the round-trip time in seconds (or 60,000 divided by the round-trip time in milliseconds).

-The advantage of using round-trips per minute as the unit are two-fold: First, it allows for a unit that is "the higher the better".
-This kind of unit is often more intuitive for end-users.
+The advantages of expressing working latency in round-trips per minute (RPM) are two-fold:
+First, it allows for a unit that where "higher is better".
+This kind of unit is often more familiar to end-users.
-Second, the range of the values tends to be around the four-digit integer range, which is also a value easy to compare and read, again allowing for a more intuitive use.
+Second, the range of the values tends to be around the four-digit integer range, which is a value easy to compare and read, again allowing for a more intuitive use.
 Finally, we abbreviate the unit to "RPM", a wink to the "revolutions per minute" that we use for car engines.